-Michigan State University is committed and offers to its faculty and staff an excellent and supportive work place.
-However, balancing one's multiple roles is a struggle for all of us.
-Organizing your professional life in order to have the time you need to attend to family can be one of the most difficult challenges that we face over the course of our careers.
+Michigan State University is committed to offering its faculty and staff an excellent and supportive work place; however, balancing one's multiple roles is a struggle for all of us.
+Organizing your professional life to have the time you need to attend to family and other priorities can be one of the most difficult challenges that we face over the course of our careers.
 This central website provides comprehensive, "one-stop," information regarding policies, practices, programs, events, and resources pertaining to all aspects of WorkLife at MSU.
 It is designed to help you organize your personal and professional life so that you can focus on being your most creative and productive self.
 Our goal is to continue to attract and retain excellent faculty and staff, and to create a community where all can be successful.
 One way of achieving this goal is by explicitly supporting your efforts to fulfill your work life responsibilities.

 Managing our work and personal lives presents ongoing challenges, and the WorkLife Office is here to support you throughout your career span at MSU.
 We appreciate the many dynamics that contribute to the life experiences of our university community.

 The WorkLife Office was established in August of 2015.
 At the time, the unit absorbed the Family Resource Center (employee facing) and the Women’s Resource Center, continuing the work that had been done for more than 20 years to support MSU’s faculty, academic staff, and staff in connecting and navigating multiple roles throughout workplace, career, family, and life transitions.